Reading text-only. View on full site →

 The Problem of Knowledge

-Hayek's key insight: The knowledge necessary for economic activity is dispersed throughout society, and no central authority can collect it all.
+Hayek's key insight: the knowledge necessary for economic activity is dispersed throughout society, and no central authority can collect it all.

 Related Concepts